tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Now... get to work!" she said in a mock yell and started laughing as she walked away.

-I smiled and forced myself to laugh along "Okay thanks, Dharbinder..." still stunned at the simplicity of the job.
+I smiled and forced myself to laugh along "Okay thanks, Jesminder..." still stunned at the simplicity of the job.

 Thirty dollars an hour to put a sticker on a box?